 Ms. Prado was brought to California by her parents from Mexico in 1972.
 When she entered the country, she was only 6 months old.
 She has now been living in the United States for nearly five decades, essentially her entire life.
 Yet, she has virtually no immigration protection under current U.S. law.
 A dated conviction for a non-violent drug offense — an offense that is no longer recognized as a crime by California state law — is set to result in her deportation.

 Contact Our Los Angeles, CA Deportation Defense Attorney Today

-At the Law Office of Joshua L. Goldstein, PC, we fight to protect the rights of immigrants throughout Southern California.
+At the Goldstein Immigration Lawyers, we fight to protect the rights of immigrants throughout Southern California.
 We know how overwhelming it can be to face the prospect of removal from the country.
 If you or your family member needs assistance, please do not hesitate to contact our deportation defense lawyers in Los Angeles, CA for a confidential consultation.
 Call (213) 262-2000.